 Charging and Export Treatment

-For hours when a behind-the-meter storage device is charging, the scheduling coordinator metered entity should record a “zero” for those hours or intervals in that hour .
+For hours when a behind-the-meter storage device is chargingthe scheduling coordinator metered entity should record a “zero” for those hours or intervals in that hour .
 For calculating GLM, the ISO is only interested in the average energy output (not input) across the target or minimum number of hours required for that day type.

-For hours when a behind-the-meter generation results in the export of generation from the location, net meter N< 0 (see behind-the-meter generation meter configuration illustration above for reference), then the MWh amount settled in that interval is the MWh delivered up to N = 0.
+For intervals when a behind-the-meter generation results in the export of generation from the location, net meter N< 0 (see behind-the-meter generation meter configuration illustration above for reference), then the MWh amount settled in that interval is the MWh delivered up to N = 0.
 This net export check is done at each location level, not at the PDR/RDRR aggregate level.
 The ISO retains the authority to audit both the N and G meter data values submitted by the scheduling coordinator metered entity to ensure compliance with this net export rule.

 Metering Generator Output with Customer Load Baseline